The Robot Report

 Edge Medical Robotics has closed a $92.6 million Series B round of funding.
 The Shenzhen, China-based startup will use the funding to accelerate the development and commercialization of its robots for minimally invasive surgery.

-The company’s website is quite vague, but it reportedly has three products, including single- and the multi-port robots for laparoscopic surgery and a stereoscopic endoscope.
+The company’s website is quite vague, but it reportedly has three products, including single- and multi-port robots for laparoscopic surgery and a stereoscopic endoscope.
 The multi-hole system recently entered the clinical trial stage.
 It features master-slave control, teleoperation and a four-arm structure and 3D endoscopes.

 The single-port laparoscopic surgical robot system has started clinical research and is targeting urology, gynecology, and thoracic surgery.
 Edge Medical Robotics’ linkage technology, based on 20 steel wires, enables the flexible operation of the 7-degree-of-freedom arm.
 The single-hole robot hopes to reduce surgical trauma and the risk of intra-operative and postoperative infection in clinical applications.